sebastianmsz/todo-list/README.md

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

 ## Contact
-If you want to contact me you can reach me at [
+If you want to contact me you can reach me via email at sebastian.msz@proton.me.